Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The remnants of a shipwreck in the state park

-There’s plenty of room for everyone at one of America’s largest public campgrounds otherwise known as Fort Stevens State Park.
-An active fort between the years of the Civil War and WW2, Fort Stevens is now a hub for recreational activities.
+There’s plenty of room for everyone at one of America’s largest public campgrounds, a key feature at Fort Stevens State Park.
+An active fort between the Civil War and WW2, Fort Stevens is now a hub for recreational activities.

 A freshwater lake and beach access invite visitors to bust out the suntan lotion and relax for a while at the lakeside.
-Scenic trails and a shipwreck are other tourist destinations at Fort Stevens as well as a Columbia River observation deck.
+Scenic trails and a shipwreck are other popular destinations at Fort Stevens, as well as a Columbia River observation deck.

 John Day Fossil Beds National Monument